 We all know that car travel can be stressful for some cats.
 Plane travel?
 Possibly even more so.
 You can practice car travel by going for short little drives, working up towards those longer road trips.

 You can and certainly should do carrier training to prep for flying.
-Going for car rides may help too, but unfortunately there isn’t really a way to practice flying.
+Going for car rides may help too, but unfortunately there isn’t really a way to practice traveling with a cat on a plane.
 There are some calming aids that may help though!

 - Cat Treats – depending on the cat, a steady supply of their favorite cat treats may be comforting enough